deutschebank/fluxnova-docs-manual/content/introduction/_index.md

 menu:
   main:
     identifier: "user-guide-introduction"
+    parent: "manual"

 ---

-Welcome to the Camunda Manual!
-Camunda is a Java-based framework supporting BPMN for workflow and process automation, CMMN for Case Management and DMN for Business Decision Management.
+Welcome to the Flowave Manual!
+Flowave is a Java-based framework supporting BPMN for workflow and process automation, CMMN for Case Management and DMN for Business Decision Management.
 Also see: [Implemented Standards]({{< ref "/introduction/implemented-standards.md" >}}).

-This document contains information about the features provided by Camunda.
+This document contains information about the features provided by Flowave.

-To give you an overview of Camunda, the following illustration shows the most important components along with some typical user roles.
+To give you an overview of Flowave, the following illustration shows the most important components along with some typical user roles.

-{{< img src="img/architecture-overview.png" title="Camunda Components and Roles" >}}
+{{< img src="img/architecture-overview.png" title="Flowave Components and Roles" >}}

 # Process Engine & Infrastructure